str_getcsv

 Parses a string input for fields in CSV format and returns an array containing the fields read.

-The locale settings are taken into account by this function.
-If LC_CTYPE is e.g. en_US.UTF-8, strings in one-byte encodings may be read wrongly by this function.
+Note: The locale settings are taken into account by this function.
+For example, data encoded in certain one-byte encodings may be parsed incorrectly if LC_CTYPE is en_US.UTF-8.

 Parameters